nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/input_device/README.rst

 You can register your own device or use the debug Model ID and Anti-Spoofing Public/Private Key pair obtained by Nordic for development purposes.
 By default, if Model ID and Anti-Spoofing Private Key are not specified, the following debug Fast Pair provider is used:

-* NCS Fast Pair demo - The input device Fast Pair provider:
+* NCS input device - The input device Fast Pair provider:

-   * Device Name: NCS Fast Pair demo
+   * Device Name: NCS input device
    * Model ID: ``0x2A410B``
    * Anti-Spoofing Private Key (base64, uncompressed): ``Unoh+nycK/ZJ7k3dHsdcNpiP1SfOy0P/Lx5XixyYois=``
    * Device Type: Input Device